naofireblade/homebridge-neato/README.md

 The following config contains advanced optional settings.

-The parameter **refresh** sets an interval in seconds that is used to update the robot state in the background.
-This is only required for automations based on the robot state.
-The default value is `auto` which means that the update is automatically enabled while cleaning and disabled while not cleaning.
-You can set a value in seconds e.g. `120` to enable background updates even when the robot is not cleaning.
-You can also disable background updates completely by setting the value `0`.
-This might be required if you experience timeouts in the app because you have other home automation apps that are connected to your robot.
+The parameter **refresh** is default set to auto and updates the robot state when the cleaning was started via homekit so that you can activate automations after the cleaning is done.
+If you want to get robot state updates after starting the cleaning from the neato app or a schedule, you have to set refresh to a static value in seconds e.g. `120`.
+You can disable background updates completely by setting this to `0`.

-The parameter **disabled** accepts a list of switches/sensors that can be disabled in the neato homekit plugin (e.g. dock, dockstate, eco, schedule).
+The parameter **disabled** accepts a list of switches/sensors that can be disabled in the neato homekit plugin (e.g. `dock`, `dockstate`, `eco`, `schedule`, `find`).

 ```json
 "platforms": [